Material Selection for CCS applications

 Mixture gas test result_25%NaCl

-Accidental depressurization of high-pressure CO₂ can cause rapid temperature drops due to the Joule–Thomson effect.
+Accidental depressurization of high-pressure CO₂ causes rapid temperature drop down to cryogenic levels due to the Joule–Thomson effect.

 Charpy impact testing results indicate: